New Loon designated player Emanuel Reynoso set to join team for Houston game

-Eight long months in its pursuit, Minnesota United moved quickly on Tuesday after it finally, officially signed Argentine attacking midfielder Emanuel “Bebelo” Reynoso as its third and final designated player.
+Minnesota United moved quickly Tuesday after it finally signed Argentine attacking midfielder Emanuel “Bebelo” Reynoso as its third and final designated player after pursing him for eight months.

-It secured his FIFA International Transfer Certificate by business day’s end, watched his 10-day quarantine period pass Tuesday evening and planned to have him Houston-bound on the team’s charter flight Wednesday morning.
+It secured his FIFA International Transfer Certificate by business day’s end, watched his 10-day quarantine period pass Tuesday evening and planned to have him aboard the team’s Houston-bound charter flight Wednesday morning.

-All of it is intended to get the club’s record transfer — $5 million, according to a source — on the field as a substitute Wednesday against the Houston Dynamo, including former Loons Darwin Quintero and Christian Ramirez.
+All of it is intended to get the club’s record transfer — $5 million, according to a source — on the field as a substitute Wednesday against the Houston Dynamo, a team that includes former Loons Darwin Quintero and Christian Ramirez.

 Minnesota United is wasting no time with a gifted young player in whom it has already invested so much time and now money.